 Intrinsic Motivation in Computational Creativity with Applications to Games.
-(Industry placement at Splash Damage)
+(Industry placement at Splash Damage and Microsoft Research)

-Christian’s ongoing research stretches beyond video games, investigating the role of computational models of IM for intentionality, open-ended development and consciousness in artificial systems.
+Christian’s ongoing research stretches beyond video games, investigating the role of computational models of IM for intentional agency, open-ended development and creativity in minimal lifeforms and artificial systems.

 Christian studied Computer Science, History of Art and Business in Germany and the UK and is now based in London, working towards a PhD in Artificial Intelligence.
 His work challenges the question how computers could ever become genuinely creative with a highly interdisciplinary approach based on Computing, Cognitive Science and Philosophy.
-Over the last few years, he published papers on a wide range of topics, held a tutorial on intrinsic motivation in video games, and organised a workshop on computational serendipity.
-Having worked in the R&D department of SAP SE for three years, Christian has substantial industrial experience.
+Over the last few years, he published papers on a wide range of topics, held a tutorial on intrinsic motivation in video games, organised workshops on computational serendipity and spent three months at NYU’s Game Innovation Lab for a research collaboration.
+Christian has substantial industry experience, looking back at three years in the R&D department of SAP SE and a recent internship at Microsoft Research Cambridge.
 He enjoys working in an international environment with open-minded, passionate people.

 Home institution: Goldsmiths